GeoSmartCity-CIP/gsc-client/README.md

 # GeoSmartCity Client Side JavaScript Library API
+**gsc.js** is a productivity library for rapid spatial web application development.
+The library builds on jQuery, OpenLayers3 and invokes methods from an instance of the GeoSmartCity Hub.

 ## Status
-* The library is under Development
+* The library is under development

 ## How to install
 ```bash